aula-app/aula-frontend/docs/INDEX.md

-# Contributing to Aula Frontend
+# Contributing to Aula

-Thank you for your interest in contributing to Aula Frontend!
+Thank you for your interest in contributing to Aula!
 This document provides guidelines and instructions for contributing to our project.

-For setup instructions and project overview, please refer to our [README.md](../README.md).

 ## Table of Contents